Alex326/toDo/REDME.md

 ### Developing

-1. Run `npm install` to install server dependencies.
+1. Run `gulp` to install and watch server dependencies.